SilviaChaparro04/Code-/README.md

 ### Prediction:

 <p>
-Values v1 to v24 correspond to the data provided by the wavelet transform referring to each class: normal, constraint 1, constraint 2, constraint 3.
+Values v1 to v24 correspond to the data provided by the Wavelet Transform referring to each class: normal, constraint 1, constraint 2, constraint 3.

 ###### NOTE: The complete code can be found in the ‘limitation identification’ section.
 Also, consider in line #4 of the code, the exact location where you have downloaded the .csv file.